vaimo/composer-changelogs/README.md

 }
 ```

-Note that all the groups are optional - the documentation generation and other features of the plugin will not error out when they're missing.
+Note that all the groups are optional - the documentation generation and other features of the plugin
+will not error out when they're missing.

+Developer is not limited only to these groups and any other group will end up being used in documentation
+generator output as well.
+The exception to this rule is the "overview" group, which is bound to additional
+processing logic and is not perceived as a "changes" group in the code.

 ## Configuration: upcoming releases